-Committee Chairs are encouraged to contact the Bar News Editor with questions or story ideas.
+Committee Chairs are encouraged to write articles or suggest topics for the Bar News.
+Any requests related to the work of the Committee should be made through your Staff Liaison.
 The Bar News reserves the right to edit or reject submissions.